boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 to a database.
 In that case, SIRIUS will only consider molecular formulas that are part of the selected databases and it is possible to further apply element set restrictions to that.
 Naturally, this approach is unable to annotate novel molecular formulas ("novel" meaning not part of the selected database) and will harshly restrict the space of molecular formulas candidates.
 Since the space of possible formula candidates is so much smaller then with de novo, this approach does not require a predefined element set.
+In contrast to de novo, this approach may annotate formulas with uncommon elements that cannot be detected from the MS1 (since considering a large set of uncommon element for de novo is usually no good practice, see above).

 ### Bottom up search

 The "bottom up" approach is somewhat of a middle ground between the vast molecular formula space of de novo annotation and the very limited space of formula database search.
-It is inspired by <paper link here>.
+It is inspired by [*Xing, S. et al.*](https://doi.org/10.1038/s41592-023-01850-x).
-For each fragment mass and neutral loss mass observed in the MS/MS spectrum, a database of potential subformulas is queried.
-In SIRIUS, this database contains the "bio" database formulas as well as a list of commonly appearing losses.
-Subformula result lists are then merged pairwise, creating a precursor formula database that is informed by the input spectrum.
-This resulting space of precursor formula candidates is not limited to exactly those precursor formulas already present in databases, but can contain some amount of novel formulas.
-Since the space of formulas generated this way is still limited by databases, it is still much smaller than de novo, which leads to a substantial speed up in computation time.
-Since the space of possible formula candidates is small, it is not necessary to apply restrictions on the considered element set.
+For each fragment observed in the MS/MS spectrum, its mass and corresponding root loss mass are used to query a database of potential subformulas.
+The resulting subformula candidates for fragment and root loss are added pairwise to create formula candidates for the precursor.
+Thus, this resulting space of precursor formula candidates depends on the fragments present in the spectrum.
+The space is not limited to exactly those precursor formulas already present in databases, but can also contain novel formulas that are combinations of two known molecular formulas.
+However, due to the dependence on a database, the approach produces a much smaller number of formulas compared to de novo annotation, which leads to a substantial speed up in computation time.
+Since the space of possible formula candidates is limited, it is not strictly necessary to apply restrictions on the considered element set.
+The formula database used for bottom up search contains the "bio" database formulas as well as a list of commonly appearing losses.
+In contrast to de novo, this approach may annotate formulas with uncommon elements that cannot be detected from the MS1 (since considering a large set of uncommon element for de novo is usually no good practice, see above).